Get a low-interest loan for your rehabilitation project.

 How do I know if I will qualify to receive a loan?

-The building that you expect to cialis dosage improve with the funds is historic (see explanation below).
+The building that you expect to improve with the funds is historic (see explanation below).

-The borrower(s) must have a credit history that demonstrates the try it ability to make regular monthly loan payments, as well as the income adequate to repay the funds loaned.
+The borrower(s) must have a credit history that demonstrates the ability to make regular monthly loan payments, as well as the income adequate to repay the funds loaned.

-Funds are made available to individuals regardless of cheap quality levitra race, handicap, age, color, religion, gender, national origin, or familial status.
+Funds are made available to individuals regardless of race, handicap, age, color, religion, gender, national origin, or familial status.
 Corporations, partnerships, and non-profit and religious organizations are eligible to apply for funds, however, religious organizations are not eligible for some of our programs.

 Is my property historic?